ieee820/amis/awsmrkt-bfboost-ubuntu14-cuda75-tensorflow/README.md

  * Github: https://github.com/tensorflow/magenta
  * Blog: http://magenta.tensorflow.org/

 Keras
 -------------------------------------------------------------------------------

-This AMI has Keras set to use Tensorflow as it's backend
+This AMI has Keras set to use Tensorflow as it's backend.
+Keras is compatible with Python 2.7 to 3.5.

 Keras is a minimalist, highly modular neural networks library, written in Python and capable of running on top of either TensorFlow or Theano.
 It was